-Pattern = 8
+Texture = 5 Pattern = 8 Colour = 7

-Black, Brown ticked tabby

-Divisions: solid, tabby (ticked tabby

-pattern only) Colours: black]
+Black, Brown ticked tabby [Category: traditional Divisions: solid, tabby (ticked tabby pattern only) Colours: black]

-Chausie X Chausie

-Chausie X Abyssinian

-Chausie X domestic cat not belonging

-to any breed

-Chausie X Chaus cat (under fulfilment of the legal requirements concerning wild felines possession and breeding)

-New Breed: NB: until January, 1st, 2020: the new breeds are eligible to be shown in LOOF sanctioned shows but do not earn title certificates nor take part in the Best in Show.
+Chausie X Chausie Chausie X Abyssinian Chausie X domestic cat not belonging to any breed Chausie X Chaus cat (under fulfilment of the legal requirements concerning wild felines possession and breeding) New Breed: NB: until January, 1st, 2020: the new breeds are eligible to be shown in LOOF sanctioned shows but do not earn title certificates nor take part in the Best in Show.
 They are judged and can earn an excellent if the subject presented is of sufficient merit.
 Wild cats and hybrids from F1 to F4 included are forbidden in cat shows and LOOF exhibitions.

 The Chausie is a breed originated from crosses between Felis Chaus, a small wild cat whose living area goes from Egypt to Southeast Asia, and domestic cats.
-The final goal was to produce а subject that resemble the Felis Chaus as much as possible, with the sweet and familiar temperament of a domestic cat.
-The first hybrids occurred in the 1970s in Orientals. the U.S. Abyssinians, Bengals and non-pedigreed domestic cats with a wild look were used to achieve that goal.
+The final goal was to subject that produce а would resemble the Felis Chaus as much as possible, with the sweet and familiar temperament of a domestic cat.
+The first hybrids occurred in the 1970s in the U.S. Abyssinians, Orientals, Bengals and non-pedigreed domestic cats with a wild look were used to achieve that goal.
 The Chausie is a large cat moving with feline grace.